-- a business plan that will be developed in and out of class during the nine months and which you will present to a panel of farmers and lenders prior to graduation;
+- a business plan that will be developed in and out of class during the seven months and which you will present to a panel of farmers and lenders prior to graduation;

 - an independent study project in the middle of the session.
 The independent study project will allow you to focus in more depth on your specific farming and marketing goals and requires you to seek information from outside resources; examples include trying to obtain a loan from a bank or the Farm Service Agency; seeking entry to a farmer's market or food cooperative; or researching the growth requirements of a particular crop variety.

-Topics that you will explore led by CFA teachers, farmers, academic faculty and staff from colleges and universities, agricultural, natural resource and business professionals include:
+Topics that you will explore are led by CFA teachers, farmers, academic faculty and staff, agricultural, natural resource and business professionals and include:

 - basic production practices (vegetables, fruits, tree nuts, poultry, livestock)

 - soil science